-The Atlantic Ave / Purchase St neighborhood is on the ocean, a bay, or inlet.
+Atlantic Ave / Purchase St is a densely urban neighborhood (based on population density) located in Boston, Massachusetts.
+This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Furthermore, the Atlantic Ave / Purchase St neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 92.4% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.